dspages/Galacta/docs/README.md

 ## Wireframes

 The app will consist of a single screen with a canvas.
 Buttons to reset, pause, and mute the game should also exist.
+In addition, links will be available to the project repo and author linkedin.

 ![wireframes](images/js_wireframe.jpeg)